tschellenbach/Snaptastic/README.md

 * Travis
 * Pypi

+Workflow

+* fab validate (checks pep8 and unittests)
+* fab publish (if tests are ok, publishes the new version, tag, pypi)
+* fab clean (attempt to auto cleanup pep8 mistakes)

 Django Jobs
 -----------
 Do you also see the beauty in clean code?
 Are you experienced with high scalability web apps?